Monthly newsletter: Read the latest issue

 Once KCUMB receives your completed AACOMAS application (including MCAT scores), your file will undergo an initial screening.
 Applicants who meet our academic requirements will receive an invitation to complete our secondary application.
 Applicants retaking the MCAT are encouraged to include the scheduled MCAT test dates on the AACOMAS application to indicate the intent of retaking the exam.
 Invitations to complete the secondary application will be sent to the applicants email address provided in the AACOMS application.
 The secondary application and secondary application fee are completed online.
 However, as part of the secondary application, any missing supplemental documentation must be submitted by the applicant and received by the Admissions Office before the application is considered complete.

-KCUMB's College of Osteopathic Medicine requires three letters of recommendation/evaluation to be submitted as part of the secondary application.
+KCUMB's College of Osteopathic Medicine requires two letters of recommendation/evaluation to be submitted as part of the secondary application.
 Applicants must submit one from each of the following sources:

 Recommendation/evaluation letters do not have to be on the KCUMB letter templates.
 These templates are provided merely as a guide for those writing the letters.
 KCUMB does accept letters from Interfolio and/or Virtual Evals.